-- As you inhale, slowly bend your elbows, lowering your body as one unit, until your chest is about 1 inch from the floor or upper arms are parallel to the floor.
+- As you inhale, slowly bend your elbows, lowering your body as one unit, until upper arms are parallel to the floor.

 - As you push up quickly, exhale as much air as possible.

-Note: If you are unable to complete a conventional Push Up with full range of motion and perfect form, try one of the options below.
+Note: If you are unable to complete a conventional Push Up with full range of motion and perfect form, try the band assisted push up below.